SignLLM/Prompt2Sign/README.md

 [2023.12.14] We have made supplementary materials and demo available at this page.<br>
 [2023.11.04] We have made Prompt2Sign and Tools available at GitHub.
 Check out <a href='https://github.com/SignLLM/Prompt2Sign'>here</a>.<br>

-## Superset Introduction
+## Dataset Introduction

-**Prompt2Sign** is first comprehensive multilingual sign language superset, which uses tools to automate the acquisition and processing of sign language videos on the web, is an evolving data set that is efficient, lightweight, reducing the previous shortcomings.
+**Prompt2Sign** is first comprehensive multilingual sign language dataset, which uses tools to automate the acquisition and processing of sign language videos on the web, is an evolving data set that is efficient, lightweight, reducing the previous shortcomings.
 The details of the  are available at https://signllm.github.io/Prompt2Sign/.

 Current languages include: American Sign Language (ASL), German Sign Language (GSL, Alias DGS), Swiss German Sign Language (DSGS), French Sign Language of Switzerland (LSF-CH), Italian Sign Language of Switzerland (LIS-CH), Argentine Sign Language (Lengua de Señas Argentina, LSA), Korean Sign Language (KSL), and Turkish Sign Language (TSL).

 <details>
-<summary><b>Superset Summary</b></summary>
+<summary><b>Dataset Summary</b></summary>

 | Name | Language | Vocab. | Duration (h) | Signers | Multiview | Transcription | Gloss | Pose | Depth | Speech | Prompt | Compress |
 |------|----------|--------|--------------|----------|-----------|----------------|-------|------|-------|--------|--------|----------|